chiara-phillips/click2vector/README.md

-# Click to GeoJSON
+# Click 2 Vector

-An interactive Streamlit application for creating and exporting geographic points as GeoJSON files.
-Click on a map, search for locations, or enter coordinates manually to build your dataset, then export it for use in GIS software, web maps, or other spatial applications.
+An interactive Streamlit application for creating and exporting geographic points as multiple vector formats.
+Click on a map, import from Google Sheets, or enter coordinates manually to build your dataset, then export it for use in GIS software, web maps, or other spatial applications.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://blank-app-template.streamlit.app/)

 ## Features

-- **Interactive Map**: Click anywhere on the map to add points with multiple basemap options
+- **Interactive Map**: Click anywhere on the map to add points with search functionality
+- **Google Sheets Import**: Import point data directly from public Google Sheets with WKT geometry or lat/lon columns
 - **Location Search**: Built-in geocoding search to find cities, landmarks, and addresses
-- **Manual Coordinate Entry**: Input precise latitude/longitude coordinates in bulk
-- **Point Management**: View, delete, and manage individual points in a data table
+- **Point Management**: View, delete, and manage individual points in an interactive data table
-- **GeoJSON Export**: Download your points as a standard GeoJSON file with timestamps
+- **Multiple Export Formats**: Download your points as GeoJSON, Esri Shapefile (.zip), or FlatGeobuf
-- **Multiple Map Styles**: Choose from OpenStreetMap, Esri Satellite, and CartoDB themes
+- **Custom Filenames**: Option to specify custom filenames for exports
+- **Modern UI**: Clean, responsive interface with custom styling
 - **Mini Map**: Overview navigation with collapsible mini-map widget

 ## Installation & Setup